Thursday 12th to Saturday 14th July, then Wednesday 18th to Saturday 21st July 2018

 The Importance of Being Earnest (subtitled 'A Trivial Comedy for Serious People') was written in 1895 and received its premiere at the St. James's Theatre in London.
 The play's humour derives in part from characters maintaining fictitious identities to escape unwelcome social obligations and it is replete with witty dialogue.
 It satirises some of the foibles and hypocrisy of late Victorian society and is Wilde's most enduringly popular play - the last he ever wrote.

-This play will be staged at Havant Arts Centre, East Street Havant - Bench Theatre's home since 1977.
+This play was staged at Havant Arts Centre, East Street Havant - Bench Theatre's home since 1977.

 |John Worthing (Jack)||Chris Vanstone|